-Experiencing or at Imminent Risk of Long-Term Homelessness Name of Head of Household: Date of screening: 1.
-Household is earning between 0-30% Area Median Income (AMI); AND 2022 Income 1 person 2 people 3 people 4 people 5 people 6 people 7 people 8 people Limit 30% AMI \$34,550 \$22,400 \$25.600 \$28,800 \$31,950 \$37,190 \$41,910 \$46,630 2. $\Box$ Head of household has a disabling condition.
+Experiencing or at Imminent Risk of Long-Term Homelessness Name of Head of Household: Date of screening: 1. ☐ Household is earning between 0-30% Area Median Income (AMI); AND AND 2022 L Inco imit - 1 person 2 people 3 people 4 people 5 people 6 people 7 people 8 people Ī 300 % AN AMI \$22,400 \$25,600 \$28,800 \$31,950 \$34,550 \$37,190 \$41,910 \$46,630 Head of household has a disabling condition.
 This can include a physical, psychological or cognitive disability, a chronic illness, or an addiction; This can be self-certified.
-The disability does not need to be diagnosed or documented by a third party; AND 3.
-Head of household is currently (client only needs to meet one of the following criteria): a.
-Literally homeless (staying in a tent, car, emergency shelter, transitional housing or hotel); OR b. $\Box$ In an institution or publicly funded system of care (e.g., hospital, jail, prison, or foster care); OR c.
-In housing and will become literally homeless within 14 days of the date of application for homeless assistance and/or has received an eviction (this includes households that are involuntarily doubled-up); OR d. $\Box$ Fleeing or attempting to flee domestic violence, dating violence, sexual assault, stalking, trafficking, or other dangerous or life-threatening conditions that relate to violence and lacks the resources or support networks to obtain other safe, permanent housing.
+The disability does not need to be diagnosed or documented by a third party; Head of household is currently (client only needs to meet one of the following criteria): a. \Box Literally homeless (staying in a tent, car, emergency shelter, transitional housing or hotel); OR b. ☐ In an institution or publicly funded system of care (e.g., hospital, jail, prison, or foster care); OR C. ☐ In housing and will become literally homeless within 14 days of the date of application for homeless assistance and/or has received an eviction (this includes households that are involuntarily doubled-up); OR d. ☐ Fleeing or attempting to flee domestic violence, dating violence, sexual assault, stalking, trafficking, or other dangerous or life-threatening conditions that relate to violence and lacks the resources or support networks to obtain other safe, permanent housing.
 Question 3 and 4 can be self-certified or certified by a supportive services provider.
 No additional documentation is required; AND 4.
-Head of household meets one or more of the following criteria: a. $\Box$ Has been literally homeless, institutionalized in a publicly funded system of care, and/or involuntarily doubled-up for a combined total of 12 or more months over the past 3 years; OR b.
-Use housed through another Homeless Assistance Housing Program in the last 3 years and is not currently being served in that program; OR c. $\Box$ is being served in an intensive case management program (e.g., Assertive Community Treatment)
+Head of household meets one or more of the following criteria: a. a.
+Has been literally homeless, institutionalized in a publicly funded system of care, and/or involuntarily doubled-up for a combined total of 12 or more months over the past 3 years; OR b. ed through and is not c n in the C. last 3 years and is not currently being served in that program; OR ☐ Is being served in an intensive case management program (e.g., Assertive Community Treatment)